winstonbullen/cse455-final-project/dinos/README.md

 # Dino Videos

-This is where the videos of the dinosaurs go.
-Contact the dev team to get access to these.
+This is where the videos of the dinosaurs go per the instructions in the top-level `README.md`.